 |1||Invoice No.||Date||Item Details||Price|

-Note that the example below applies to current versions of Excel (2007 and later).
-If you are using an earlier version of Excel, you may prefer to view the page on how to create a pivot table in Excel 2003.
+(Note that this example below applies to current versions of Excel (2007 and later).
+If you are using an earlier version of Excel, you may prefer to view the page on how to create a pivot table in Excel 2003).

-(Note that if a single cell inside the data set is selected, Excel will automatically select the entire data range for use in your pivot table).
+(Note that you select a single cell, Excel will attempt to identify and use the entire data range within in your pivot table).

 You will notice that the pivot table is now populated with the dates in the left hand column and the count of each date (i.e. the number of entries for each date) in the second column of the table, as shown below (left).

-However, we want the data to be grouped by month.
+However, for this example, we want the data to be grouped by month.

 This causes the 'Grouping' dialog box to be displayed.
 From within this dialog box, select 'Months' and click OK.

 The grouping of the months results in the pivot table shown aboveon the right.
-From this we can clearly see that the peak months, in terms of the numbers of sales in 2011 were March and July, each of which had 442 sales.
+From this we can clearly see that the month with the greatest number of sales was March, with 624 sales.